mkapur/sab-2021-doc/_main.knit.md

 \clearpage

 ## Unresolved Problems and Major Uncertainties{-}
-The data available for sablefish off the U.S. West Coast are not informative with respect to absolute size and productivity.
+The data available for sablefish off the U.S. West Coast are not informative with respect to absolute stock size and productivity.
 This is, in part, due to the one-way-trip nature of the historical series (i.e., a slow and steady decline in spawning biomass), which can be consistent with a larger less productive stock, a smaller more productive stock, or many combinations in between.
 While the historical catches provide some information about the minimum stock size necessary to remove the catches from the population, there is limited information in the data regarding the upper limit of the stock size.
-The above factors are also confounded by movement of sablefish between the region included in this assessment and regions to the north.
-Likelihood profiles, parameter estimates, and general model behavior illustrate that small changes in many parameters can result in different management reference points.
-However, because leading model parameters, such as natural mortality, selectivity, and historical recruitments, are estimated within the stock assessment model, the uncertainty about these estimates remains large and typically overlapped among the investigated models.
+The above factors are also confounded by movement of sablefish between the region included in this assessment and regions to the north, which is ignored in the stock assessment.
+Likelihood profiles, parameter estimates, and general model behavior illustrate that small changes in any of a suite of parameters can result in different management reference points.
+However, because leading model parameters, such as natural mortality, selectivity, and historical recruitments, are estimated within the stock assessment model, the uncertainty about these estimates remains large and uncertainty intervals typically overlapped among the investigated models.
-The uncertainty will remain until a more informative time-series, better quality demographic and biological information are accumulated, or a range-wide analysis is completed for sablefish.
+The uncertainty will remain high until a more informative time-series, better quality demographic and biological information are accumulated, or a range-wide analysis is completed for sablefish.

+There is no age validation for sablefish.
+Validation is complicated by the fact that most known-age fish from Alaska are aged at less than 20 years while there are very few ages from the California Current, particularly in recent decades.
 Uncertainty in the current aging methods (both bias and imprecision), as well as relatively sparse fishery sampling, result in age data that potentially variable.
-Furthermore, because sablefish grow rapidly, nearing asymptotic length in their first decade of life, length data is not particularly inFormative about historical patterns in recruitment.
+Furthermore, because sablefish grow rapidly, nearing asymptotic length in their first decade of life, length data is not particularly informative about historical patterns in recruitment.
 The patterns observed in historical sablefish recruitment suggest that the stock trajectory (via shifts in recruitment strength) is closely linked to productivity regimes in the California Current.
-Uncertainty in future environmental conditions, changes in the timing, dynamics, and productivity of the California Current ecosystem via cli- mate change or cycles similar to the historical period should be considered a significant source of uncertainty in all projections of stock status.
+Uncertainty in future environmental conditions, changes in the timing, dynamics, and productivity of the California Current ecosystem via climate change or cycles similar to the historical period should be considered a significant source of uncertainty in all projections of stock status.
-The ongoing WCGBT Survey is a fairly precise relative index of abundance over a broad demo- graphic component of the stock, but it does not survey the entire stock as sablefish reside in waters deeper than 1280 m, the survey limit, and to the north.
+The ongoing WCGBT Survey is a fairly precise relative index of abundance over a broad demo- graphic component of the stock, but it does not survey the entire stock as sablefish reside in waters deeper than 1280 m, the survey depth limit, and to the north of the Washington/British Columbia border.
+To the modelers' knowledge there is no information from the Pacific coast of Mexico.
 Therefore, a portion of the stock is unobserved.
 This index has the potential to inform future stock assessments about the scale of the population relative to catches being removed, however such information will require contrast in the observed survey trend.

 ## Harvest Projections{-}
-Previous sablefish stock assessments have been designated as Category 1 stock assessments.
-Thus, projections and decision tables are based on $P^*$=0.45 and the values of $\sigma$ adopted by the Pacific Fisheries Management Council for stock projections.
-The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of $\sigma$s provide the multipliers on the overfishing limit; these values are all less than 1.
-The multipliers are combined with the 40-10 harvest control rule to calculate overfishing limits, acceptable biological catches, and annual catch limits.
-The total catches in 2021 and 2022 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, below that Pacific Fisheries Management Council annual catch limits for sablefish.
-The average ratio between GMT-specified 2,021-2,022 catches were used to distribute catches among the fisheries for forecasted years.

 \textprojections